 Currently, ground station receiving equipment is often utilizing multiplexed signals for both uplink and downlink, capable of receiving satellite-downloaded data and uploading data to the satellite.
 Data generation commands from the ground can be modulated into signals and sent to the satellites via antennas.
 Remote sensing satellites typically fly in sun-synchronous orbits around the Earth and can only transmit data when they reach a position visible to the receiving antenna.
 Due to the vast expanse of China's territory, a single ground station cannot cover the entire country, necessitating a network of ground stations for comprehensive reception.
 Commonly used ground stations in China are located in Beijing, Urumqi, Guangzhou, and Mudanjiang, among others.

 After the satellite data is received by ground receiving stations, it is transmitted via network fiber to the ground data processing center.
 The raw remote sensing data undergoes rapid automated processing to convert the received digital signals into usable data.
 These processing steps include signal calibration, decompression, data format parsing, auxiliary data processing, data cataloging, digital information extraction, radiometric correction, geometric correction, and orthorectification, forming different workflows to generate standardized products of various levels according to user needs.
-Radiometric correction helps to eliminate distortions in raw images, making the images of ground objects clearer and more realistic.
+Radiometric correction helps to eliminate distortions in raw images, making the images of ground objects clearer and more realistic through satellite image processing techniques.

 The calibration evaluation subsystem primarily tests and evaluates the quality of satellite observation data, akin to eye vision tests for ensuring optimal performance in data acquisition.
 It tracks performance changes of remote sensing satellite sensors, timely adjusts parameters needed for data processing, and provides a basis for adjusting satellite parameters.
 It regularly provides users with in-orbit absolute calibration coefficients for quantifying remote sensing data and offers analysis and quality evaluation of data products.